The High Cost of the Rut

 A changed world

 The discovery of a cyst in my brain had changed my world.
 Having spent a few days in the hospital, the first step out was special.
 I felt that I was setting out on a unique journey.
-I wanted to savour each and every moment of this.
+I wanted to savor each and every moment of this.
 I could feel the gentle breeze.
 I could see the sun rays filtering through the green surroundings.
 I watched the clouds float around lazily and smile back at me.
 The day was wonderful and the scene looked divine.
 I was going back to where I belonged!

 I could scarcely wait to reach home and get back to my life… the same life, which I was living so mechanically until only a few days back.
 The same house, the same footsteps the same door—but when it opened this time, the only thing different was me.
-I now realised how important it is to have this sanctuary that I call home within this vast world, where I can be myself in the presence of a loving family that surrounds me all the time.
+I now realized how important it is to have this sanctuary that I call home within this vast world, where I can be myself in the presence of a loving family that surrounds me all the time.

 I wanted to go and see each part of the house—the garden, the flowers and the vegetables